steffen-liersch/Liersch.Json/README.md

 - "Liersch.Json_VS2013.sln" - demo for .NET Framework 3.5 and Mono (VS 2013 required)
 - "Liersch.Json_netmf.sln" - demo for .NET Micro Framework 4.4 (VS 2015 required)

-To use the library in a project one of the following library project files must be included into the solution, depending on the used IDE and the target framework:
+To use the library in a project one of the following library project files can be included into the solution, depending on the used IDE and the target framework:

 - "Liersch.Json_sdk.csproj" - library project for multiple target frameworks (VS 2017 required)
 - "Liersch.Json_net20.csproj" - library project for .NET Framework 2.0 and Mono (VS 2013 required)
 - "Liersch.Json_net35.csproj" - library project for .NET Framework 3.5 and Mono (VS 2013 required)
 - "Liersch.Json_net45.csproj" - library project for .NET Framework 4.5 and Mono (VS 2013 required)
 - "Liersch.Json_netmf.csproj" - library project for .NET Micro Framework 4.4 (VS 2015 required)

+The easiest and the fastest way to integrate the library into a project is to use the Liersch.Json package from [NuGet](https://www.nuget.org/packages/Liersch.Json).

 Parsing